rbsec/sslscan/README.md

 such as TLS compression.

-To compile your own OpenSSL version, you'll probably need to install the OpenSSL build dependencies (and enable the `deb-src` repos in your apt config):
+To compile your own OpenSSL version, you'll probably need to install the OpenSSL build dependencies.
+The commands below can be used to do this on Debian.
+If you don't have them already, you will need to enable the `deb-src` repos in your apt config. sslscan was primarily developed on Debian, so if you are compiling on other distributions your mileage may vary.

     apt-get install build-essential git zlib1g-dev
     apt-get build-dep openssl

-then run
+Then run

     make static

-which will clone the [OpenSSL repository](https://github.com/openssl/openssl), and configure/compile/test OpenSSL prior to compiling `sslscan`.
+This will clone the [OpenSSL repository](https://github.com/openssl/openssl), and configure/compile/test OpenSSL prior to compiling `sslscan`.

 **Please note:** Out of the box, OpenSSL cannot compiled with `clang` without